scraggo/scraggo.github.io/_posts/2018-05-08-debugging-strategies.md

 While coding, if you find that you're solving one problem but creating 2 new problems, you're probably going against good design principles.
 The S.O.L.I.D acronym covers a lot of ground.
 The "S" stands for "Single Responsibility Principle."
 If you can help it, a function should only do *one* thing.
 If you couple multiple actions inside one function, you could create unexpected behavior if something changes elsewhere that interacts with this function.

 The D.R.Y acronym stands for "Don't Repeat Yourself."
 This isn't just a recommendation - it's essential for creating maintainable code.
 If you copy and paste once, you're going to have to repeatedly copy and paste with every change.
-Manual code editing in multiple places is a reciple for disaster.
+Manual code editing in multiple places is a recipe for disaster.
 It's better to take the time to ask what's common between both code examples and abstract the functionality out of it.
 Here's a famous error where the a print to the console is "lying:"
 ```js
 // Initial log is consistent:
 const x = 23.5;